Who we are

 Registration Form. link

-The registration is free, but highly reccommended in order to facilitate communications of information and ZOOM links before and during the masterclass.
+The registration is free, but highly recommended in order to facilitate the communication of information and ZOOM links before and during the masterclass.

 Algebraic Vision is the amalgamation of Algebraic Geometry and Computer Vision.
 The reconstruction of 3D scenes from 2D images is a classical task in computer vision.
 We explore the inherent geometric structures of this task and the algebraic methods that are employed in state-of-the-art solvers.
 At the heart of this are finite rational maps, multifocal tensors, and Euclidean distance minimization over multiview varieties.